adamski/AnimatedStackComponent/README.md

 AnimatedStackComponent inherits from StackComponent.
 It defines a couple of helper functions to attach and remove StackAnimator instances to Components.

 A StackAnimator is attached to a Component as a property of the component.

+The code is split into two modules - the original StackComponent core code, with a few tweaks for newer JUCE versions, and AnimatedStackComponent and the animation classes.

 Please have a look at the demos for examples.
 More detailed documentation to follow.